flostracke/efor/README.md

 # efor

-The goal of efor is to make it easier if you have to forecast or apply preprocessing to multiple timesereis.
+The goal of efor is to make it easier if you have to forecast or apply preprocessing to multiple timeseries.
 Furthermore the the package supports in transforming timeseries data for applying machine learning or deeplearning to it.
 (Creation of lagged values, boxcox transformation)